 You’re the writer and your customers are the readers.
 Your menu needs to be easy to read and follow, with a clear narrative from start to finish.
 “It’s difficult to engage with a menu if it’s all over the place”, says Chris.
 Like any writer, a bar owner needs to engage people with the story they’re trying to tell.

 One way to build a narrative into your menu is to give it a theme that links your drinks together.
 A theme strengthens the meaning of a story and makes it more memorable.
-You could, for example, choose ingredients that are somehow related, by country of origin, seasonality or colour.
+You could, for example, choose ingredients that are somehow related, by country of origin, seasonality or color.
 You could choose to name your cocktails after an era, a book, a music group.
 Or, in the example Chris gave, nature: “You could take inspiration from different woods.
-Have that theme run through your menu by giving every cocktail the flavour or smell of a different wood.”
+Have that theme run through your menu by giving every cocktail the flavor or smell of different wood.”

 For Chris, experimentation is one of the secrets to developing a unique and delicious cocktail menu.
-One of the benefits of being a bartender is having the knowledge and freedom to experiment with different flavour combinations.
+One of the benefits of being a bartender is having the knowledge and freedom to experiment with different flavor combinations.
 When creating cocktails for your menu, experiment with different blends – play around with the ingredients of classic cocktails and test out the results on your friends and customers.
-Just ensure that the flavours balance well.
+Just ensure that the flavors balance well.

 By reinterpreting old classics

-Old favourites such as the Old Fashioned, Martini or Daiquiri are still being sipped on all over the world years after they first appeared on the cocktail scene.
+Old favorites such as the Old Fashioned, Martini or Daiquiri are still being sipped on all over the world years after they first appeared on the cocktail scene.
 In fact, recently certain drinks have been experiencing a renaissance, thanks to the likes of Don Draper and James Bond.
 For Chris, you can’t go wrong with a classic cocktail done well, but you can add your own spin on it by playing with the ingredients.
 He developed a Coconut Butter Old Fashioned for London Cocktail Week by adding coconut butter to an iconic drink.
-Try curating a classic cocktail that has worldly appeal and turn it into your own by replacing or adding a few ingredients.
+Try curating a classic cocktail that has worldly appeal and turns it into your own by replacing or adding a few ingredients.

 Or creating wild and wacky pairings

 Some of the most unusual cocktails can be the most memorable.
 By bringing something totally new to the table, you can really surprise your customers.
-Experiment with unusual flavour combinations to create a selection of drinks that are as intriguing as they are delicious.
+Experiment with unusual flavor combinations to create a selection of drinks that are as intriguing as they are delicious.